-Brooklyn-born painter Jean-Michel Basquiat came out of New York’s vibrant downtown scene of the late 1970s to become one of the most influential and internationally renowned artists of the late 20th century.
-His street art and Neo-Expressionist works on canvas and paper as well as on random objects and surfaces are characterized by visually striking and psychologically powerful combinations of anatomical diagrams, charged words and cryptic phrases, numerals, pictograms, commercial graphic art, allusions to African history and African-American pop culture, as well as stick figures and maps.
+Brooklyn-born painter Jean-Michel Basquiat came out of New York’s vibrant downtown scene of the late 1970s to become one of the most influential and internationally-renowned artists of the late 20th century.
+His street art and Neo-Expressionist works on canvas and paper as well as on random objects and surfaces are characterised by visually-striking and psychologically-powerful combinations of anatomical diagrams, charged words and cryptic phrases, numerals, pictograms, commercial graphic art, allusions to African history and African-American pop culture, as well as stick figures and maps.

 Basquiat’s signature was the crown, which he used again and again in his work, adorning black male figures including athletes, musicians and writers.
 As his friend, fellow artist Francesco Clemente, explained: “Jean-Michel’s crown had three peaks, for his three royal lineages: the poet, the musician and the boxing champion.”

 Born in 1960 of Haitian and Puerto-Rican descent, Basquiat was exposed to art by his mother and some of his teachers but received no formal art education.
 After dropping out of high school and leaving home in 1976, he scraped by selling t-shirts and postcards marked with his drawings.
 With his friend, Al Diaz, he created SAMO (“same old shit”).
 The tag, which they used as their logo, cropped up on buildings throughout Manhattan and Brooklyn in the late 1970s.